 When is the Village Clerk’s office open?

 Unfortunately, office hours are by appointment only.
 Please call the Clerk at 518-339-6289 for an appointment.
 Or you can call 518-895-2199 and leave a message.
 You can also contact the Clerk by CLICKING HERE

 Average high – low temperatures and rain precipitation for Delanson.

 Weather Highlights for 2019

-Winter Low: the February low was -18 degrees.
+Winter Low: Occurred on February 1st.
+It was -18 degrees.